How to Do an SEO Page Audit and Skyrocket Your Rankings

 While you’ve delved into multiple subtopics, some competitors will likely outrank you.
 They may have long-tailed keywords regarding the costs of caring for dogs or how to train your dog while you don’t.

-Subsequently, keep your content knowledgeable and rich with information.
+Then, keep your content knowledgeable and rich with information.
 You can target your content gap by visiting Site Explorer.

 Paste your site’s URL there and check the Content Gap report.
 Then, paste competitor URLs with higher SEO performance.
 Click on “Show Keywords.”